 Pharmacy Technician Career Seminar - Not sure if this career is right for you?
 Come to one of our free career seminars.
 Scroll to the bottom of the page for more information.
+Conducted online!
+Details for joining the session online will be emailed to you prior to the session after you register.

 Pharmacy is a health profession that links the health sciences with the chemical sciences and it is charged with ensuring the safe and effective use of pharmaceutical drugs.
 Pharmacy Technicians work in pharmacies under the direction of a pharmacist.
 Their main responsibility is filling prescriptions according to doctors' orders under the supervision of a pharmacist.
 Technicians work in hospitals, home infusion pharmacies, community pharmacies and other health care settings.
 The Bureau of Labor Statistics predicts that employment of pharmacy technicians will increase much faster than average over the next several years, with good job prospects for those entering the field.

-Molloy College, Division of Continuing Education and Professional Development has offered a pharmacy technician program since the spring of 2013.
+Molloy University, Division of Continuing Education and Professional Development has offered a pharmacy technician program since the spring of 2013.
 The 160 hour program is made-up of 80 hours of theory and 80 hours of externship at an institution and at a local retail community pharmacy.
 The ability to integrate theory into real situations within the pharmacy setting will take place during the externship.
 The program is offered at both our Rockville Centre and Suffolk Center campuses.

 This program will prepare students to enter the pharmacy field and take the Pharmacy Technician Certification Board's PTCB exam to become certified.